 - When in task conflicts, we learn from the other side.
 We learn from people who challenge our thought processes.
 When we avoid arguments, it doesn't mean that we have good manners; it means we ignore the other side's views and don't value their perspectives.

 - People like others who agree with their perspective more.
-However, when we say "agree to disagree" we actually avoid these thoughts and put up walls around our ideas.
+However, when we say "agree to disagree," we actually avoid these thoughts and put up walls around our ideas.
 If someone is challenging our thoughts, it means they value our opinion.
-We need to create cooperative groups that can disagree with each other while showing their respect for each other.
+We need to create cooperative groups that can disagree with each other while showing respect for each other.

 - When people argue about why they should do something in one way or another, they cannot bring out the best solutions, and the discussions end up in relationship conflicts.
 They should have one common why and argue over how to do it.
-When discussions happen over how part, the conflicts tend to stay as task conflicts and be productive.
+When discussions happen over how to part, the conflicts tend to stay as task conflicts and be productive.
 That's why it's crucial to have leaders who clarify the why so that people can focus on the how part.

-Chapter 5: Dances with Foes: How to Win Debates and Influence People
+Dances with Foes: How to Win Debates and Influence People

-- Debates are not wars that we have to constantly fight; they are more like a dance in that we have to move back and forth and create harmony.
+- Debates are not wars that we have to fight constantly; they are more like a dance in that we have to move back and forth and create harmony.
 We have to carefully listen and find common arguments and agree with some of the other side's arguments.
 We need to step back and acknowledge their valid points instead of constantly supporting our argument with more reasons.
 We shouldn't go into either defense or offense mode, we have to see the debate as dance and use stronger and fewer reasons

 "We won't have much luck changing other people's minds if we refuse to change ours."